MrWinston700/real_world_math_frontend/README.md

 ## challenge

-Most challenging aspect of this project was changing data through redux.
+Most challenging aspect of this project was changing data through Redux.

 ## future implementations